 2. Love Anchor Market: A large covered market that mostly sells souvenirs and kitschy products.
 In my opinion, most of the stuff here is gawdy, but every once in a while you find a hidden gem.
 Held every Saturday and Sunday.

 3. Old Man’s Market: This is probably the biggest and most diverse market in Canggu.
-Includes food stalls, second hand sellers, local start-ups, and more.
+Includes food stalls, second-hand sellers, local start-ups, and more.
 Held on the last Saturday of every month.

 Photo: Roaming Ralph

-If you needed to do some shopping in Canggu, I’d definitely suggest going to one of these markets if you have the opportunity.
+If you need to do some shopping in Canggu, I’d definitely suggest going to one of these markets if you have the opportunity.
 You can find some really quality products at these and more than just the usual Bintang paraphernalia.

 • Watch out for: The bakers at Samadi Market – their muffins and cookies are awwwesome.